lee772943638-design/SiFli-SDK/docs/source/en/middleware/multimedia.md

    When developing third-party libraries, avoid directly calling interfaces like audio_open() in the library, as header files and structures may change.
 Instead, encapsulate an adaptor to invoke multimedia interfaces.
 After the library is released, some structures in the header files may be modified.
 Only recompile the adaptor code without recompiling the released library.
 ## 1 Audio
-In the RT-Thread device driver documentation for audio drivers [device driver](/drivers/audio.md)，In practical scenario, multi audio stream may work together, if not support audio mix, only one reqeust can use hardware according to priority, request may resume playback after being interrupted, or mix and play together.
+In the RT-Thread device driver documentation for audio drivers [audprc device driver](/drivers/audprc_audcodec.md)，In practical scenario, multi audio stream may work together, if not support audio mix, only one reqeust can use hardware according to priority, request may resume playback after being interrupted, or mix and play together.
 To meet these requirements, an audio server was implemented. ref[audio server](/extra/audio_server_en.pdf).use client/server design pattern.

 audio_server_init() will be run at kernel start up,.